renoise/tools/Tools/com.renoise.xStream.xrnx/docs/coding_intro.md

 What you're seeing is the `main` method.
 This is the basic function that is evaluated once for every line that xStream processes.

-> Note: if you don't see the editor as pictured above, press the arrow button on the left-hand side and/or switch to [expanded mode].
-This will toggle the visibility of the code editor.
+> Note: if you don't see the editor as pictured above, perhaps that part of the user interface is collapsed or hidden.
+You can control this from the [main-toolbar ](main_toolbar.md#main-toolbar).

-Let's walk through the code as it appears.
+Ready? ...
+OK, let's take a look at the code:

     -------------------------------------------------------------------------------
     -- Empty configuration